Division Office: Health Professions Building Room 312, Clifton Campus

 Selective Admission Programs

 Many Health and Public Safety Division programs receive more applications than space allows.
-Therefore, students may need to meet specific criteria and complete an additional application by a designated deadline for selective admission (sometimes referred to as "Progression") to the core/technical course sequence of their chosen program.
+Therefore, students may need to meet specific criteria and complete an additional application by a designated deadline for Selective Admission (sometimes referred to as "Progression") to the core/technical course sequence of their chosen program.
 It is important to keep this information in mind as you create your education plan with an academic advisor.

 Selective Admission steps may include successfully completing designated courses, taking a program-specific admissions test, and/or maintaining a specified grade point average while taking required courses at the College.
 A rating system is used to determine which students will progress into the selected program.